-(Refer to the link below for more information) https://www.klamathcc.edu/en-us/safe-campus
+(Refer to the link below for more information) KLAMATH Community College | Safe Campus (klamathcc.edu)

-Satisfactory Academic Progress
+Satisfactory Academic Progress (SAP)

-KCC, in compliance with the Federal Regulation 668.34, requires students to maintain satisfactory academic progress to continue eligibility to enroll in classes and receive Federal Financial Aid (grants and loans).
-Satisfactory Academic Progress (SAP) means maintaining a minimum term GPA of 2.00 and a 66.67% or higher completion rate.
-The completion rate is based on the number of credits that the student is enrolled in as of the published add/drop due date.
+KCC, in compliance with Federal Regulation 668.34, requires that students maintain SAP to continue eligibility to enroll in classes and receive federal financial aid (grants and loans).
+SAP means maintaining a term GPA of 2.00 and a 66.67% or higher completion rate.
+The completion rate is based on the number of credits that a student is enrolled in as of the published add/drop deadline.
+A student may appeal for a late drop during the first three weeks of the term to which they are seeking to drop.
+Students are not able to appeal for a late drop for a course outside of the indicated term.
 A grade of W, I, or F does not count as successful completion of a class.
-Klamath Community College will apply the Satisfactory Academic Progress Standards at the completion of the term after grades are posted.
+KCC will apply the SAP standards at the completion of each term after final grades are posted.
+Listed below is the link to completion requirements: